KittyGiraudel/site/_posts/2013-07-01-feedbacks-kiwiparty.md

 ---
 layout: post
-title: "Feedbacks on my first conf"
+title: "Feedback on my first conf"
 ---

 Hey guys!
 It's been a while I haven't post anything; last month has been pretty intense.
 Especially since I recently had the amazing opportunity to be a speaker at [KiwiParty](http://kiwiparty.fr)!